How to write a formal letter in French

-Do you want to accompany your CV with a letter, or claim a refund for a product?
-Then you will have to go through the delicate task of writing a formal letter in French.
+Do you want to accompany your CV with a letter, or claim a refund for a product and you don’t know how to write a letter in French?
+Yes, you will have to go through the delicate task of writing a formal letter.
 And when it comes to administration and formal written contacts, the French have very strict (and somewhat rigid) rules.
 Here are the codes to respect, to make sure your letter will be read all the way through!

-The mail you write should have the shape of an official letter.
+The mail you write should have the shape of an official letter with a French format.
 That is, even from a distance or blurred, you should be able to recognise the different parts of the formal letter.

 At the top left, you will write your first name, last name, then your address below and finally your telephone number and email address.

 Then, at the top right, you should write the name and contact details of the addressee.

 When you’ve finished this, you’ll still have two things to do to get that formal silhouette: below your contact details, you’ll have to write “objet” (subject) and summarise in a non-verbal sentence the reason why you want to write.
 And finally, you will only have to write on the next line, but on the right: the place and date you write, like this: